 – Must attend Agency Orientation within 30 days of hire.

-– Exposure to unpleasant sights, sounds or odors and physical aggression may be encountered.
+– Exposure to unpleasant sights, sounds, odors, and physical aggression may be encountered.

 – Exposure to communicable diseases and other conditions.

-– Scheduling requires flexibility, e.g. Overnights, weekends, change in schedule, additional hours.
+– Scheduling requires flexibility, e.g. Overnights, weekends, schedule change, additional hours.

 If you are employed by a Not-For-Profit organization such as Opportunity Resources, Inc. and working 30 hours or more as a Regular Staff, you may be able to receive loan forgiveness on Federal College Loans under the Public Service Loan Forgiveness Program.